cguardia/ZODB-Documentation/book/transactions.rst

 can be logged.
 If the storage doesn't handle them and they are needed, the application must provide a way to do it.

-The following example assumes the session was set up using SQLAlchemy, like in the examples above:

 .. code-block:: python
     :linenos: